 Pisa is known for the Leaning Tower and, yes, this iconic building is worth a visit.
 But Pisa isn’t just about one tower.
 Pisa is a small city full of history, culture, friendly locals and great food.
 All of which make Pisa worth visiting.
+The city is also within easy reach of Florence, so why not consider a two-centre city break as the cities are 50 minutes away from each other by train.
 Below are our 21 reasons to visit Pisa.

 However, before we start, here is the first Off the Tourist Treadmill tip for you.
 If you are visiting Pisa for the day and have luggage, you can leave it at the railway station for 5 Euros a day.
 The luggage storage facility is open from 07:00 to 21:00 and is located on the first sidewalk, after the railway police on the left.